-- 2.7.1.2 Resignation Upon Seeking Public Office.
-A House or Senate District officer or any member of the Executive Committee shall have resigned their office at such time as they file a candidate affidavit seeking election to public office, or make any public statement that they are seeking office through a vacancy process, once a vacancy exists.
+- 2.7.1.2 Resignation Upon Seeking Election to Public Office.
+A House or Senate District officer or any member of the Executive Committee shall have resigned their office at such time as they file a candidate affidavit seeking election to public office, or make any public statement that they are seeking election to public office, including through a vacancy process, once a vacancy exists.
 Upon resignation, the candidate shall lose access to all Party data and resources.
 The candidate will be provided data and resources that are made available to all candidates.
 Any candidate will not be eligible to be elected or appointed as a House or Senate District officer or a member of the Executive Committee.